AlgoGenesis/C/stack and  Queue/Circlular  Queue/README.md

 - **Error Handling**: Includes error handling for queue overflow and underflow conditions.
 - **Display Functionality**: Provides a method to visualize the elements in the queue.

-## Data Structure
+## Problem Definition

-### CircularQueue
+### Given:

-The CircularQueue structure consists of:
-- `size`: The maximum number of elements the queue can hold.
-- `front`: The index of the front element in the queue.
-- `rear`: The index of the rear element in the queue.
-- `Q`: A pointer to the array that stores the queue elements.
+- An integer array that will be managed using the circular queue structure.

+### Objective:
+- Implement basic queue operations such as enqueue, dequeue, and display.

+## Algorithm Overview

+1. **Initialize Queue**: Allocate memory for the queue and set initial front and rear indices.
+2. **Enqueue Operation**: Add an element to the rear of the queue.
+If the queue is full, display an overflow message.
+3. **Dequeue Operation**: Remove an element from the front of the queue.
+If the queue is empty, display an underflow message.
+4. **Display Queue**: Print the elements of the queue from front to rear.

+## Time Complexity

+- **Enqueue**: O(1) - Constant time complexity for adding an element.
+- **Dequeue**: O(1) - Constant time complexity for removing an element.
+- **Display**: O(n) - Linear time complexity to display all elements.

-## Getting Started
+## Implementation

 ### Prerequisites